comychitz/knowledge/system_design/README.md

             interaction and maintainability of the database
     * [Wikipedia - Shard](https://en.wikipedia.org/wiki/Shard_(database_architecture))
-    * Vertical partitioning - create tables with fewer columns - similar to normalizing approach. but vertional partitioning goes further on normalized data.
+    * Vertical partitioning - create tables with fewer columns - similar to normalizing approach. but vertical partitioning goes further on normalized data.
 For example, we might store more used vertical partitions on a different device, and less used tables in another device.
 * ACID database transactions
     * [Wikipedia - ACID](https://en.wikipedia.org/wiki/ACID_(computer_science))
     * atomicity